piyushkashyap07/ai-mobile-shopping-agent/README.md

 #### Data File

 Ensure `mobile_phones_data.json` is in the project root.
 This file contains 930+ mobile phone records with specifications.

+**Note**: The dataset is sourced from [Kaggle - Mobiles Dataset (2025)](https://www.kaggle.com/datasets/abdulmalik1518/mobiles-dataset-2025) and has been converted to JSON format for this project.

 #### Run Backend Server